Combining multiple observational data sources to estimate causal effects: Methodology and important estimators

 Then the matching estimator of $\tau$ is

 \citet{abadie2006large} obtain the decomposition:

 where

-The difference $\mu_{1-A_{j}}(X_{j},U_{j})-\mu_{1-A_{j}}(X_{l},U_{l})$ in (\ref{eq:B2}) accounts for the matching discrepancy, and therefore $B_{2}$ contributes to the asymptotic bias of the matching estimator. \citet{abadie2006large} show that the matching estimators have non-negligible biases with $p\geq2$.
+The difference $\mu_{1-A_{j}}(X_{j},U_{j})-\mu_{1-A_{j}}(X_{l},U_{l})$ in (\ref{eq:B2}) accounts for the matching discrepancy, and therefore $B_{2}$ contributes to the asymptotic bias of the matching estimator. \citet{abadie2006large} show that the matching estimators are biased with $p\geq2$.
 Let $\hat{\mu}_{a}(X,U)$ be an estimator for $\mu_{a}(X,U)$, obtained either parametrically, e.g., by a linear regression estimator, or nonparametrically, for $a=0,1$. \citet{abadie2006large} propose a bias-corrected matching estimator

 where $\hat{B}_{2}$ is an estimator for $B_{2}$ by replacing $\mu_{a}(X,U)$ with $\hat{\mu}_{a}(X,U)$.

 \end{example}